muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 ### State

-In React, we can simplify our UI state management into two categories:

-1) UI state: modal is open, item is highlighted, etc.

-2) Server data

-We either manipulate our components via props or what wraps them, and a prop was deemed to be the easier choice moving forward.

 We scrutinized the shape of the `hero` object, and decided to pass it in as a prop to the component.

 We wrote tests for the 4 states the component, based on the variations of the `hero` object (Red 7)